'Polite burglar' has feed, does dishes before cleaning out Hamilton house and stealing van

 The burglar, or burglars, had cooked a meal - involving packet macaroni cheese, her flatmate's, and potentially a steak - and had even done their dishes afterwards.

-They had removed the smoke alarm, and the house stunk of meat, Meyer said.
+They had removed the smoke alarm, and the house stunk of meat, Sophie said.

 "As I was trying not to get too sour I convinced myself maybe they were having a hard time, just needed something to eat, have a clean-up, and would use the van to live in.
 They even stole some butter and milk.